dgraph-io/dgraph-docs/content/deploy/ludicrous-mode.md

 ## Enabling Ludicrous mode

-You can enable Ludicrous mode by setting the `--ludicrous_mode` config option on all Dgraph Zero and Dgraph Alpha nodes in a cluster.
+You can enable Ludicrous mode by setting the `--ludicrous` superflag's `enabled` option on all Dgraph Zero and Dgraph Alpha nodes in a cluster.

 ## What does Ludicrous mode do?